Danmaku Settings.md

 }

-// Send function implemented using websocket for sending danmaku to server
+// Send function implemented via websocket for sending danmaku to the server

 window.ws_send = function wsChatSend(data) {